cookpad/global-style-guides/stories/README.md

 ## Pivotal Tracker, GitHub, and PT-Flow

-TODO

-1. [WIP] Title + label to start an early PR that does not yet need review, but may need help, preliminary discussions etc
-2. Remove [WIP] + label when ready for final review
+### Flow

+1. `git start` to pick a story to work on from [Pivotal Tracker]()
+2.
+ - TODO: `git wip` to submit a WIP pull request to ask for help or feedback
+ - `git finish` if done to submit a pull request for [code review](#code-review)
+3. After completing code review merge in GitHub and [deploy]()

+### Bigger releases ("epics")

+TODO: Release branches

+## Code Review

+Code review is the discipline of explaining your code to your peers.

+### Purpose

+1. Knowledge transfer
+2. Increased team awareness
+3. Finding alternative solutions

+### Flow

+1. Provide a description
+  - For bugfixes provide screenshots / specs showing the bug
+  - For features, provide a [demo gif](http://www.cockos.com/licecap/)
+  - For new features, provide a hypothesis and expected outcome
+2. Fix or address any [hound comments]()
-3. Respond to comments w/ code or comments
+3. Respond to reviewer comments w/ new commits or comments
-4. Post :recycle: after having made changes and
+4. Comment :recycle: after having made changes to ask for a new review
-5. Merge + deploy after receiving :thumbsup:
+5. Merge + deploy after receiving a :thumbsup: from at least 1 reviewer

+## Translation

 TODO: Cover translation flow

-## If it's a bugfix

-TODO

-- Screenshots
-- Specs

-## If it's a new feature

-TODO

-- Hypothesis
-- Validation
-- Demos